IgoryanDeltoro/booking-cli/readme.md

-In this repository you can find backend realisation for SoYummy team project.
+In this repository you can find backend realization for Booking.

-With the help of our application users can search recipes for different kinds of food, add their own recipes, select favorite ones and create a shopping list of ingredients.
+With the help of our application users can search apartments for rent, book and add their in own orders list and actually it can been deleted from there.
+After removing the apartment from the orders list, the apartment will be opened for booking.

 Commands:
 •	npm start — starts server in production mode